arantespp/arantespp.com/posts/zettelkasten/metaphors-to-explain-the-brain.md

 ---
 title: Metaphors to Explain the Brain
+date: '2020-05-23'
-excerpt: We don't know how our brains work, so we use metaphors to understand it.
+excerpt: "We don't know how our brains work, so we use metaphors to understand it."
-date: 2020-05-23
+rating: 2
 tags:
   - brain
+  - computing
+  - hermann-von-helmholtz
+  - humours
+  - hydraulic-engineering
+  - information-processing-metaphor
   - memory
-  - hydraulic-engineering
-  - humours
   - telegraph
-  - computer
   - thomas-hobbes
-  - hermann-von-helmholtz
-  - information-processing-metaphor
-rating: 2
+bitLinks: []
 ---

 ## Notes